Oitomi teapots and kettles (history, manufacture, use and care).

 Finally, Oitomi cast-iron products get either a lacquer finish or an oil finish on the exterior.

-Then the teapots are enameled before their final rust prevention coating.
+Then, the teapots receive an enamel lining before their final rust-prevention coating.

-Either a traditional high gloss lacquer is applied called Urushi, or oil is polymerized onto the iron.
-Similarly, to way you may season your pan at home.
+A traditional high gloss lacquer, Urushi, or oil, is polymerized onto the iron.
+Similarly, to way, you may season your pan at home.

 Oitomi cast iron foundry